gaspare-mascolino/knowledge/pages/terminal.md

 - du -> Shows you the Disk Usage, a useful command to find out how much space is occupied by a folder.
 It is usually used with the -hs flag to only show totals in human-readable form.
 - grep -> Filters a text file on the keyword you specify.
 - less -> Lets you view the content of a text file.
 - ls -> List the files and folders of the location currently opened in terminal.
-Many times used as ls -lah which shows hidden files as well as it converts file-sizes to a human-readable form.
+Many times used as ls -a which shows hidden files as well as it converts file-sizes to a human-readable form.
 - man -> Displays the manual page of any supported command.
 This little built-in utility shows you all available information about a specific command including all the arguments and flags you can use.
 - mkdir -> Creates a new folder under the currently opened location.
 Note that you can create only a single new folder.
 If you want to create a hierarchy of folders you can use the -p parameter.
 - more -> Lets you view the content of a text file.